Semapho/bsc-tokenwatch/README.md

 Script scraps the new tokens on poocoin.app/ape and check for rugpulls, like checking if the top holder of the coin is a Burn Address or a Liquidity Pool and then checking if the liquity pool has most stuff burned or locked in a contract
  ```
  Disclaimer: All the data classified as non-rugpulls and honeypots are detected by this bot, which maybe true or false.
  The developer is not responsible and liable for any wrong data detected by the bot.
-Please do your own research before buyng anything.
+ Please do your own research before buying anything.
 ```
 What you need to do to get started
 ---